hafakoa/contrastive/README.md

 ## 📦 `requirements.txt`

-A copy of the full requirements.txt is included in the [requirements.txt](./requirements.txt) file of this repository.
+The full requirements.txt are included in the [requirements.txt](./requirements.txt) file of this repository.

 ```txt